Glossary

 Why it matters for Amazon sellers

 Manual repricing does not scale.
-With hundreds or thousands of SKUs, price changes need to happen faster than any human can manage.
+With hundreds or thousands of SKUs, price changes need to happen faster than any human can review.
 Repricers automate the mechanics.
-The problem is most repricers only look at competitor price — they ignore margin, ad spend, and inventory context.
-That makes them fast but not smart.
+The problem is that most Amazon repricers only consider competitor price — they are blind to margin, ad spend, and inventory context.
+That makes them fast but not smart, and often accelerates a race to the bottom that destroys profit.
+Repricers matter differently for different seller types.
+For resellers and wholesalers competing on shared ASINs, winning the Buy Box is the primary objective.
+For private-label brand owners, the job is maximizing profit across a catalog the seller owns end-to-end — which requires a pricing engine that respects COGS, demand signals, and inventory reality.
+Using a Buy-Box-focused repricer on private-label products typically leaks 5-15 percent of possible margin each quarter.

 How Profasee handles this